 Health & Safety

-Beatrice has experience of criminal trials of corporate defendants accused of breaches of the Health and Safety etc. at Work Act 1974 and assisted as a pupil particularly in preparing advice relating to an oil spill at a train depot and drafting an application for a preparatory hearing to determine an issue of jurisdiction.
+Beatrice has experience of criminal trials of corporate co-defendants accused of breaches of the Health and Safety etc. at Work Act 1974 in relation to work at height.
+She has assisted senior counsel in preparing advice relating to an oil spill at a train depot and, later, in drafting the defence whilst advising on possible pre-trial applications.
+As a pupil she assisted in drafting an application for a preparatory hearing to determine an issue of jurisdiction in a Health and Safety case.

 As a pupil, assisted in the preparation of the respondent’s written submissions for the Supreme Court in R (on the application of the Association of Independent Meat Suppliers and another) v the Food Standards Agency, led by Sir Alan Dashwood QC and Adam Heppinstall.